Navigating Immigration Law · · 15 min read

 • Supporting Documents: If relevant, collect marriage certificates, divorce decrees, or any other papers that bolster your case.

 We understand how overwhelming this process can feel.
-Familiarizing yourself with your legal rights is just as important.
-If you receive a subpoena or face immigration enforcement, remember: you have the right to remain silent, the right to legal representation, and the right not to sign documents without legal counsel.
+Familiarizing yourself with your rights is just as important.
+If you receive a subpoena or face legal issues, remember: you have the right to remain silent, the right to an attorney, and the right not to sign documents without legal counsel.
 In urgent situations, like ICE enforcement actions or criminal charges, don’t hesitate to reach out to us immediately for guidance.

 Having your documents organized and ready will empower your attorney to provide a thorough assessment of your situation and advise you on the best course of action.
 Remember, you’re not alone in this fight - we’re here to support you every step of the way.